TrendingTechnology/saga/readme.md

   (y =< /[^\pL\pN]//g).latin().lower()
 ```

-Keywords become regular identifiers when prefixed with several symbols, such as `$`, `@` or `&`: `@` strips keywords of their meaning, turning them into regular identifiers. `&` declares a named parameter (similar to Python's keyword arguments) which then can be called like so.
+Keywords become regular identifiers when prefixed with various symbols such as `@`.

 ```coffee
 var @var = 'Stropping in action'